Most digital marketers have dabbled in video marketing here and there.

 To get your customer absorbed in your message, focus on creating a video that is shareable, memorable, and attention-grabbing.
 To measure the effectiveness of your awareness videos, look at video view count.

 Long videos aren’t as engaging (read: retaining) as shorter ones.
 In fact, the perfect length for viewer retention is under a minute, with 80% of viewers hanging in there to the 30-second mark.
+This is one of the reasons why more marketers are turning to animated video production to lead their campaigns – they're compact, attention-grabbing and entertaining.

 A great way to use video at this phase is for social media engagement, where videos are shared 1200% — that’s one thousand two hundred more times — than text or links.